You Support This Site

 It speaks to the quality of this movie that, even after 50 years, the DVD alone still sells for full retail and it remains one of the highest rated movies among critics and audiences alike (4.4 out of 5 stars at Amazon.
 90% at Rotten Tomatoes.
 7 out of 10 at IMDb.)

 Finally I should mention the super creepy paintings of the family Usher by Burt Schoenberg (THE BRAIN EATERS, PREMATURE BURIAL): E-Freaking-Gad!
-If a group of commissioned artists painted my family portraits like that I wouldn't know whether to kick them or kiss them!
+If a group of commissioned artists painted my family portraits like that I wouldn't know whether to kiss them or kick them!

 If Phillip is to save Madeline, he first has to uncover the mystery of the House of Usher.
 Both brother and sister are aware of it, as likely is their butler Bristol.
 And all are too withdrawn within the terror of their macabre existence, and too considerate, to inflict their personal Horrors onto an innocent like Phillip.